ttp0513/ai110-module3show-musicrecommendersimulation-starter/content_based_recommender_dataset_analysis.md

 4. Acoustic peaceful music with a longer preferred duration.
 5. A partial profile containing only multiple genres and moods to verify best-match scoring and weight renormalization.
 6. An **Any genre** profile to verify that genre is excluded instead of treated as a perfect match.
+7. A high-popularity, high-liveness profile to verify that contextual preferences refine rather than dominate musical compatibility.
+8. A low-popularity studio profile to verify that discovery-oriented preferences can surface niche candidates.

 For each profile, record the top results, score breakdowns, unexpected rankings, and whether the explanation matches the actual calculation.

 ## Implementation Sequence

 1. Expand `UserProfile` with the optional fields above and validate that at least one is active.
-2. Parse and validate all 13 CSV columns.
+2. Parse and validate all 15 CSV columns.
 3. Normalize categorical text and implement the genre and mood family maps.
 4. Implement exact, related, and numeric similarity functions independently.
 5. Implement best-match scoring for multi-select categories.